 A problem arises when we, the fans, are unwilling to let things go.

-Last year, when Disneyland Resort announced an end to The Twilight Zone Tower of Terror at Disney California Adventure, it spurred a fan uproar that rages on and on, despite the fact that this change led directly to the opening of the park’s excellent new Guardians of the Galaxy – Mission: BREAKOUT! attraction.
+Last year, it spurred a fan uproar that rages on and on, despite the fact that this change led directly to the opening of the park’s excellent new Guardians of the Galaxy – Mission: BREAKOUT! attraction.

 When the change isn’t a popular one, however, things can get a little contentious.
 Sure, Disney has been known to make some big mistakes from time to time (see the altered Journey into Imagination at Epcot, Rocket Rods at Disneyland, or Stitch’s Great Escape at Magic Kingdom) but by and large we have to recognize that the company– for the most part– knows what’s best for itself and its parks.
 And that in the course of time the errors will hopefully iron themselves out.